 Purpose of the policy

-The purpose of the Holy Spirit Child Safety Policy is to demonstrate the strong commitment of Holy Spirit to the care, safety and wellbeing of all children in our parish.
+The purpose of the Holy Spirit Parish Safeguarding Children and Young People Policy is to demonstrate the strong commitment of Holy Spirit to the care, safety and wellbeing of all children in our parish.
 It provides an outline of the policies, procedures and strategies developed to keep children safe from harm, including all forms of abuse in our parish environment, on site, online and in other locations used by the parish.

-The Catholic Church has a moral, legal and mission-driven responsibility to create nurturing environments where children and young people are respected, their voices are heard and they are safe and feel safe (CAM Commitment Statement to Child Safety).
+The Catholic Church has a moral, legal and mission-driven responsibility to create nurturing environments where children and young people are respected, their voices are heard and they are safe and feel safe (Parish, agency and entity safeguarding responsibilities).